The Ultimate Victoria, BC Photo Walk

 Fisherman’s Wharf began as a dock for commercial fishing vessels, where captains could safely tie up for the night.
 But the commercial sanctuary eventually evolved into an eclectic neighborhood of colorful floating houses, boutiques, and eateries.

 Visit to grab a bite, explore and shop.
 Just keep in mind, folks live on planks where you’re walking.
 So be respectful of their space and property.

 While you could certainly retrace your steps, Water Taxis are one of Victoria’s most unique features.
 Hop aboard and these open-air vessels will take you across the Harbour.

 Just beside the Victoria Seaplane Terminal, there are two awesome spots to grab some fresh grub from the sea – Red Fish Blue Fish and Flying Otter Grill.
 Red Fish Blue Fish is an outdoor waterfront eatery.
 Lines can be long and service can sometimes be slow, but their sustainably sourced menu is loaded with flavor.
 Grab a stool by the rail and enjoy your meal with a view.

-For those with a little more time, the Flying Otter Grill offers a sit-down alternative to fish and chips, salmon-loaded salad, and seafood paella.
+For those who want more tableside service, the Flying Otter Grill offers a sit-down alternative.
 Their outdoor patio sits over the water and looks upon the Victoria Seaplane Terminal.
-Plus, bring your Kenmore Air ticket* with you and enjoy a discount!